This is all about YOU.

 In the end, it all boils down to you.

-We can try to cover emotional distress with workaholism, non-stop activities, substances, distractions, entertainment, staying busy.
-But if we don’t face the things that are really bothering us, then they rise to the surface and cause more problems.
+Old coping skills stop working.
+We can try to cover emotional distress with workaholism, non-stop activities, substance abuse, distractions, entertainment, staying busy.
+Escaping with unhealthy habits can be fun in the short term, but we can become self-destructive in the long run.
+If we don’t face the things that are really bothering us, then they rise to the surface and cause more problems later.

-Individual therapy is a unique and valuable opportunity to focus on you.
+Individual therapy is an opportunity to focus on you.
+Start therapy today so that life doesn’t keep getting harder.
+There is no need to struggle alone.
+Sometimes these things are just too hard to face by ourselves.
+Individual therapy can help!
 Not only do you deserve this, but it might be the BEST thing you can do.
-A healthier, happier, stronger you IS the best thing you can do for everyone else.
+You deserve a healthier, happier, stronger you.

 Call me today at (720) 315-0123 or fill out the contact form below to start creating a new approach to living.